wpengine/base-images-public/apigee-test-shared/README.md

 ## Test filename naming convention

-All units tests filenames should be named: \<test description\>.test.js
+All units test filenames should be named: \<test description\>.test.js

 ## Building the container
 ```